 - When reviewing a pull request, make sure to check how the changes fit the current code base and architecture.
 Do not approve the pull request if the changes are not aligned with the rest of the codebase for no obvious reason.

 - In addition to code inspection, check out the branch on your machine and test it on your mobile phone.
-Use common sense for this—it's not important to test the changes if a pull request changes only one file, but for bigger features or fixes, you should test implementation.
+Use common sense for this.
+It is not important to test the changes if a pull request changes only one file, but in case of some bigger features or fixes, you should test the implementation.
 The idea behind this is to catch some obvious issues (paddings, margins, user-specific bugs, etc.) before they reach our testers.

 These are guidelines, not rules, so use common sense when creating or reviewing a pull request.